 And here, note that the position of the eclipse in the sky for 811 is not given in the Carolingian list of eclipses, in contrast to the others in the list, which were visible in the Northern Hemisphere.
 That might suggest the author of the list has no point of reference for the sky – as would be the case if they had calculated this for the Southern Hemisphere.
 Doubters might have underestimated the accuracy of early medieval modelling of luni-solar cycles in the sky here.

 The other eclipses listed provide support for interest in calculating rather than observing eclipses.
-The annular eclipse of 807 was reported on the right day, and was visible in the northern parts of Ireland, Pictland, Northumbria, and Norway – so not in the Frankish kingdoms, but close enough for information to travel.
+The annular eclipse of 807 was reported on the right day, and was visible in the northern parts of Ireland, Pictland, Northumbria, and Norway – and at least partially in the Frankish kingdoms (or else information could have travelled).

 The report of one in June 810 is slightly out as it occurred on 5 June, too late in the day to be visible, it was only partial, and was possibly only visible in the Pacific.
 7 June, however, was the calculated, not observable, new moon, so you can see the origin of the two-day discrepancy there.
-The second 810 eclipse – again only partial – was visible, but it occurred a day earlier than predicted, on 30 November, and too far north and east to be visible in the Frankish kingdoms – but still observable in part.
+The second 810 eclipse – again only partial – was visible, but it occurred a day earlier than predicted, on 30 November, and too far north and east to be visible fully in the Frankish kingdoms – but still observable in part.

-Finally, the eclipse in 812, on 14 not 15 May (it was ‘corrected’ again to the calculated new moon they thought so authoritative), was a total eclipse… but it was only visible in North Africa, Sicily, Calabria, and southern Greece, so again only partially in the Frankish kingdoms.
+Finally, the eclipse in 812, on 14 not 15 May (it was ‘corrected’ again to the calculated new moon they thought so authoritative), was a total eclipse… but its path was visible in North Africa, Sicily, Calabria, and southern Greece, so again only partially in the Frankish kingdoms.

-The trigger for this interest was apparently a Byzantine embassy to Charlemagne’s court in 811 that reported the two solar eclipses and two lunar eclipses.
+The trigger for this interest was apparently a Byzantine embassy to Charlemagne’s court in 811 that reported some of this activity.
 This makes sense given where the second visible solar eclipse was actually visible in 810.
 A second embassy in 812 might explain the information for that year too.
 Charlemagne asked Dungal of St Denis to explain how two eclipses might occur in the same year and we have Dungal’s reply (see Eastwood 1994).
 The mechanics are scientifically questionable, sure.
 But he ultimately defended the idea that eclipses were predictable if one paid sufficient attention to the interrelation between the paths of heavenly bodies.